RHShamil/SSH_Local_port_Forwarding/README.md

-# SSH Local Port Forwarding with Pulumi
+# SSH Local Port Forwarding

 ## 📌 **Project Overview**
 This project sets up secure SSH local port forwarding to enable access to a MySQL server hosted in a private subnet through a bastion host in AWS.
 The infrastructure is created using **Pulumi**.